Vakha Arsanov: Early life and career

-Vakha Arsanov was born in 1958 in the Dagestan Autonomous Soviet Socialist Republic, in the teip Keloi.
+Vakha Arsanov was born in 1958 in the village of Naurskaya in what was then the Checheno-Ingush ASSR, in the teip of Keloi.
 He worked as a Soviet traffic police captain.

 In 1991, Arsanov supported Dzhokar Dudayev's National Congress of Chechen People and became a deputy in Dudayev's parliament.
 During the First Chechen War, Arsanov became a military commander for the Chechen separatist forces, reaching the rank of Divisional General.
 He took part in the Battle of Dolinskoye, the Battle of Grozny, and others.
 After the Chechens retook Grozny in August 1996, Arsanov declared that "Russia does have a strong army, but they weaken themselves...
 The Chechens have morale and a spirit...
 We know what we are fighting for and what we are dying for.
 The Russians just want to go home to mother or to their beloved girl.
 They don't need this war."

 After the war, in January 1997, he ran on the same ticket as the separatist forces' chief of staff Aslan Maskhadov.
 The two won Chechnya's presidential election, garnering almost 300,000 votes.